SU(2) representations and a large surgery formula: Differentials and the large surgery formula

 \subsection{Bent complexes}

 \quad

 In this subsection, we construct the bent complex and relate its homology to negative large surgeries.
-The construction and the name are inspired by Heegaard Floer theory (\textit{c.f.} \cite[Section 4.1]{Rasmussen2007}, \cite[Section 2.2]{Rasmussen2017}; see also \cite[Section 4]{ozsvath2004holomorphicknot}).
+The construction and the name are inspired by Heegaard Floer theory (cf.\ \cite[Section 4.1]{Rasmussen2007}, \cite[Section 2.2]{Rasmussen2017}; see also \cite[Section 4]{ozsvath2004holomorphicknot}).

 \bcons Suppose $\hat{\mu}=q\mu+p\lambda$.
 Consider the spectral sequences $\{(E_{r,+},d_{r,+})\}_{r\ge 1}$ and $\{(E_{r,-},d_{r,-})\}_{r\ge 1}$ constructed in Theorem \ref{thm: spectral sequence}.
-By fixing a basis of $\khii(-\widehat{Y},\widehat{K})$, Construction \ref{cons: recover filtered chain complex} provides two filtered chain complexes such that the induced spectral squences are $\{(E_{r,+},d_{r,+})\}_{r\ge 1}$ and $\{(E_{r,-},d_{r,-})\}_{r\ge 1}$, respectively.
-For any integer $s$, the \textbf{bent complex} is where for any element $x\in \shi(-Y(K),-\widehat{\Ga}_\mu,S,s+kq)$, It is easy to check $d_s\circ d_s=0$. \econs \brem Since $\shi$ is a projectively transitive system, the maps $d_{r,+}$ and $d_{r,-}$ only well-defined up to multiplication of a unit.
+By fixing a basis of $\khii(-\widehat{Y},\widehat{K})$, Construction \ref{cons: recover filtered chain complex} provides two filtered chain complexes such that the induced spectral sequences are $\{(E_{r,+},d_{r,+})\}_{r\ge 1}$ and $\{(E_{r,-},d_{r,-})\}_{r\ge 1}$, respectively.
+For any integer $s$, the \textbf{bent complex} is where for any element $x\in \shi(-Y(K),-\widehat{\Ga}_\mu,S,s+kq)$, It is easy to check that $d_s\circ d_s=0$. \econs \brem Since $\shi$ is a projectively transitive system, the maps $d_{r,+}$ and $d_{r,-}$ are only well-defined up to multiplication by a unit.
 However, the kernel and the image of a map are still well-defined, so we can still define exact sequences for projectively transitive systems.
-Moreover, if $f:A\to B$ and $g:A\to C$ are maps between projectively transitive systems, though the map is not well-defined, its kernel $\ke f\cap \ke g$ and image $\im f\oplus \im g$ are well-defined, so there is no ambiguity to consider the homology of the bent complex.
+Moreover, if $f:A\to B$ and $g:A\to C$ are maps between projectively transitive systems, though the map is not well-defined, its kernel ($\ke f\cap \ke g$) is well-defined, so there is no ambiguity in considering the dimension of the homology of the bent complex.
 Alternatively, by discussion in Subsection \ref{subsec: Backgrounds on sutured instanton homology}, we can always fix closures of corresponding balanced sutured manifolds and consider linear maps between actual vector spaces, at the cost that equations between maps only hold up to multiplication by a unit. \erem

 The main theorem of this subsection is the following. \bthm Suppose $\hat{\mu}=q\mu+p\lambda$ with $q\in\mathbb{N}_+$.
 For any integer $s$, let $H(A_s)$ denote the homology of the bent complex $A_s$ in Construction \ref{cons: bent complex}.
 For any integer $n$ satisfying $(n-1)q\ge 2g(K)$, we have an isomorphism for some integer $j_n$: Suppose the maximal and minimal nontrivial gradings of $\shi(-Y(K),-\ga_{2\hat{\lambda}-(2n-1)\hat{\mu}})$ are $\hat{i}^\sharp_{max}$ and $\hat{i}^\sharp_{min}$, which can be calculated by Lemma \ref{lem_4: top and bottom non-vanishing gradings}.
 Then we have \ethm